quantify-os/quantify-scheduler/docs/source/tutorials/Compiling to Hardware.md

 Below we create an example hardware configuration dictionary, for the Qblox backend.
 In this configuration, we include:

-- The backend that we want to use (the Qblox backend, in this case).
+- The `"config_type"`, which points to the specific {class}`~quantify_scheduler.backends.types.common.HardwareCompilationConfig` datastructure for the backend we want to use (the Qblox backend, in this case).
 - The description of the setup, including:
     - A Cluster containing a QCM-RF module (in the 2nd slot).
 - The hardware options we want to use in the compilation.